What do I need to know about the NDIS?

-At AEIOU Foundation, we recognise the impact the transition to the NDIS will have on our families.
-So, we're here at every step to assist you with accessing the Scheme, and to answer all of your questions about developing a plan for your child.
+At AEIOU Foundation, we recognise that the NDIS can be difficult to navigate.
+So, we're here at every step to assist you with accessing the Scheme, and to answer your questions about how to develop a plan for your child.

-We encourage all parents to talk to our NDIS support team for individualised advice, to help you achieve the best outcome for your child and your family.
+- Speak to our in-house NDIS Support team for individualised advice to help you achieve the best outcome for your child and your family.

-If you haven't seen the AEIOU NDIS Planning Guide, we encourage you to take a look.
-It includes helpful tips to prepare for your NDIS meeting, including how to set goals.
-Click here to download the document.
+- Click to download the AEIOU NDIS Planning Guide.
+It includes helpful tips to prepare for your NDIS meeting, including how to set goals for your child.

-The NDIS has suggested a list of things to consider when you are beginning the transition process:
+The NDIS has suggested a list of things to consider before you start your NDIS journey:

-- Collect disability information, this may include existing reports and other information to support a NDIS access request.
+- Collect disability information—this may include existing reports and other information to support an NDIS access request

 The best thing you can do when developing a plan for your child is to:

 - Ask for a minimum of 20 hours therapy per week, or 960 hours per year (as recommended by the Australian Guidelines for Good Practice 2012)

 - Confirm the length of your child's plan